Idle No More: History

-The movement was initiated by activists Nina Wilson, Sheelah Mclean, Sylvia McAdam Saysewahum, and Jessica Gordon in November 2012, during a teach-in at Station 20 West in Saskatoon called "Idle No More", held in response to the Harper government's introduction of Bill C-45.
+The movement was initiated by activists Nina Wilson, Sheelah McLean, Sylvia McAdam Saysewahum, and Jessica Gordon in November 2012, during a teach-in at Station 20 West in Saskatoon called "Idle No More", held in response to the Harper government's introduction of the Jobs and Growth Act (Bill C-45).
 Sylvia McAdam, an author and educator from the Nehiyaw (Cree) Nation, stated that "one of our strongest motivations is our children.
 We want them to witness that we weren’t silent about Bill C-45".

 C-45 is a large omnibus bill implementing numerous measures, many of which activists claim weaken environmental protection laws.
 In particular, laws protecting all of the country's navigable waterways were limited in scope to protect only a few waterways of practical importance for navigation.
 Many of the affected waterways pass through land reserved to First Nations.

 Law blog writer/observer Lorraine Land, and Idle No More itself, identified the following bills as affecting natives or native sovereignty currently in 2013: